atet/virtual/README.md

 ## 0. Requirements

-**You must set up your Raspberry Pi Zero W using the following instructions**
+**If you have completed the first two tutorials, you have already met these requirements**

-### Software
+### Command Line Terminal

-* Windows: This tutorial was developed on Microsoft Windows 10 with Windows Subsystem for Linux (WSL) and [Docker CE (Community Edition) v19.03.5](https://hub.docker.com/editions/community/docker-ce-server-debian)
+* Windows: This tutorial was developed on Microsoft Windows 10 with Windows Subsystem for Linux (WSL)
 * MacOS: [Your Terminal program is Bash](https://en.wikipedia.org/wiki/Terminal_(macOS))
 * Linux: I recommend Ubuntu 18.04 LTS

 ### Computer Hardware

-* This tutorial uses the $10 Raspberry Pi Zero W ("wireless")
+* The $10 Raspberry Pi Zero W ("wireless")
+* Cell phone charger (5V) with micro USB
-* You will also need a 5V micro USB cell phone charger and ≥8 GB microSD card
+* ≥8 GB microSD card

 ### WiFi Network